|

 Like all trains, it’s recommended that you buy your tickets as far in advance as possible.
 For the Caledonian Sleeper, it’s not necessarily because of the price – but rather availability.

-If you try and book two weeks before you travel, there’s a very good chance your ideal accommodation won’t be available.
+If you try to book two weeks before you travel, there’s a very good chance your ideal accommodation won’t be available.

 Can you book a room on the sleeper train as a solo traveller?